vseryakov/backendjs/README.md

 * All commands above will behave exactly the same

-* **Tables are not created by default**, in order to initialize the database run the server or the shell with `-db-init-tables` flag, it is called only inside a master process, a worker never creates tables on start
+* **Tables are not created by default**, in order to initialize the database run the server or the shell with `-db-create-tables` flag, it is called only inside a master process, a worker never creates tables on start

   - prepare the tables in the shell

-        bksh -db-pool pgsql -db-pgsql-pool postgresql://postgres@127.0.0.1/backend -db-init-tables
+        bksh -db-pool pgsql -db-pgsql-pool postgresql://postgres@127.0.0.1/backend -db-create-tables

   - run the server and create table son start

-        bkjs run-backend -db-pool pgsql -db-pgsql-pool postgresql://postgres@127.0.0.1/backend -db-init-tables
+        bkjs run-backend -db-pool pgsql -db-pgsql-pool postgresql://postgres@127.0.0.1/backend -db-create-tables

 * While the local backendjs is runnning, the documentation is always available at http://localhost:8000/doc.html (or whatever port is the server using)